Table of Contents

 - Using stairs instead of escalators and elevators.

-- Walk and cycle more in general and use the car less, especially in situations where it is not necessary.
+- More walking and cycling in general and less use of the car in situations where it is not necessary.

 - Sit less and move more.

-- Eat about 4 medium-sized pieces of vegetables and 2 pieces of favourite fruits every day.
+- Eat about 4 medium-sized pieces of vegetables and 2 favorite fruits every day.

 - Gradually reduce the intake of sweetened lemonades, energy drinks and sugar drinks.